 1. It’s not just for glamour

-Such an environment, therefore, requires true passion, a healthy dose of self-motivation and determination to go that extra mile to achieve one’s creative goals.
+Such an environment, therefore, requires true passion, a healthy dose of self-motivation, and determination to go that extra mile to achieve one’s creative goals.

 2. Reinvent yourself

 Constant innovation is the key.
-Stay innovative in your approach, develop critical thinking, explore alternatives and know how to communicate and translate your ideas into reality.
+Stay innovative in your approach, develop critical thinking, explore alternatives, and know how to communicate and translate your ideas into reality.

 Be aware of the dynamics of the global market and try to grab potential opportunities that it creates.

-3. Take inspiration from anything and everything
+3. Taking inspiration from everything

 A clothing collection inspired by fond memories you have of your grandma.
 Why not?
 What matters is your creative vision and how you interpret it.